 Between 2002 and 2004, Ariel Castro abducted and imprisoned Amanda Berry, Gina DeJesus, and Michelle Knight from the very same block.
-The professional school-bus driver bound the women in chains and used them as sex slaves inside his Cleveland home until May 6, 2013 — when Berry slipped outside the “house of horrors” with her six-year-old daughter, whom Castro had fathered.
+The school bus driver bound the women in chains and used them as sex slaves inside his Cleveland home until May 6, 2013 — when Berry slipped outside the “house of horrors” with her six-year-old daughter, whom Castro had fathered.

 Two days later, the 52-year-old Castro pleaded guilty to 937 criminal counts of rape, kidnapping, and aggravated murder.
 He received a sentence of life plus 1,000 years in prison without the possibility of parole.
 One month into his stint, Castro used bed sheets to hang himself in his prison cell.

-According to police records, authorities showed up six times to deal with accusations that Ariel Castro had beaten his wife or harassed his neighbors.
+According to police records reported by ABC News, authorities showed up six times to deal with accusations that Ariel Castro had beaten his wife or harassed his neighbors.
 Still, he never did any jail time.

 Grimilda Figueroa, Castro’s wife, reported being physically abused by her husband in 1989, 1993, and 2005.
 In the 1993 incident, Castro allegedly assaulted Figueroa while she was in pain and recovering from brain surgery.
 Records say Castro "threw her to the ground, hitting her about the head and face and kicking her body."

-Figueroa’s attorney further stated that, even though his client had full custody of the couple’s children, Castro “frequently abducts daughters and keeps them from mother.’’
+Figueroa’s attorney further stated that, even though his client had full custody of the couple’s children, Castro “frequently abducts his daughters and keeps them from their mother.’’

 Grimilda Figueroa ultimately died from complications related to cancer in 2012.

-In other incidents, Castro was accused of hitting a man with a shovel, threatening to run another man over who was dropping his daughter off at the bus stop, and stealing a chain link fence that left a hole in the ground that led to a four-year-old girl getting hurt.
+In other incidents, Castro was accused of hitting a man with a shovel, threatening to run another man over who was dropping his daughter off at the bus stop, and stealing a chain link fence that left a hole in the ground, which led to a four-year-old girl getting hurt.
 In that last case, an arbitration court ordered Castro to pay $241 in damages.

-A 2008 dash cam video of police stopping and questioning Castro went public following the arrest, as well.
-[ABC News]
+A 2008 dash cam video of police stopping and questioning Castro went public following the arrest, as well, according to ABC News.